 Bloggers are busy people and often have day jobs, children, or school competing for precious time.
 Don’t let your goals get lost in the daily scramble to get things done!
 Break them down into steps/goal tasks and schedule them into your daily, weekly, or monthly routines.
 Most big goals, blogging or not, are achieved by completing a series of small steps consistently over time.

-Whether you use an electronic calendar or a paper planner, take the time to write out your daily and weekly routines and see where you can fit in your goal tasks.
+Whether you use an electronic calendar, a paper planner, or your FBC Food Blog Planner, take the time to write out your daily and weekly routines and see where you can fit in your goal tasks.
 Then schedule those tasks in as you would with any appointment.
 Consistently setting time aside for your specific goal tasks is key.

 If you use Google Calendar, take advantage of reminders to schedule in goal tasks.
-If you are more of a paper planner person (like me!)
-I’d suggest checking out the Plannerisms Planner and Uncalendar planners which are both excellent tools for goal scheduling / tracking for bloggers.
+If you are more of a paper planner person (like me!) check out bullet journaling, which lets you customize your journal experience just for you.

 3. Track Your Progress